-Applicant answered the SOR on February 25, 2017, and requested that his case be decided by an administrative judge on the written record without a hearing (Answer).
-On March 23, 2017, Department Counsel submitted the Government's written case.
-A complete copy of the File of Relevant Material (FORM), containing five Items, was mailed to Applicant and received by him on March 30, 2017.
-The FORM notified Applicant that he had an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of his receipt of the FORM.
+Applicant answered the SOR on November 13, 2017, and requested his case be decided by an administrative judge on the written record without a hearing (Answer).
+On

+January 8, 2018, Department Counsel submitted the Government's written case.
+A complete copy of the File of Relevant Material (FORM), containing seven Items, was mailed to Applicant and received by him on January 17, 2018.
+The FORM notified Applicant that he had an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of receipt of the FORM.
 Applicant did not submit a response to the FORM or object to the Government's evidence.
-Items 1 through 5 are admitted into evidence without objection.
-The Defense Office of Hearings and Appeals (DOHA) assigned this case to another administrative judge on October 1, 2017, and re-assigned it to me on May 11, 2018.
+Items 1 through 7 are admitted into evidence without objection.
+The Defense Office of Hearings and Appeals (DOHA) assigned this case to me on July 30, 2018.